hr0016/LLM-SQL/README.md

 - due to resources and computing cost reasons, the llm is based on the pretrained sql-expert model "defog-sqlcoder2" (for further reference, please check out defog.ai huggingface page https://huggingface.co/defog/sqlcoder2; or the newer smaller models https://huggingface.co/defog/sqlcoder-7b-2)
 - no retraining or fine-tuning required, just prompt engineering
 - regardless of the schema of databases, so long as schema is provided to the LLM
+- tested on various database schema and user input questions, reliability is consistent with testing scores provided by defog
 - regardless of SQL engine, so long as you point out in the "notes" parameter what engine(s) are expected to be used
 - added an interactive feature that enables the engine to generate improved output queries based on user feedback
-- prototype provided; integratable into use cases associated to databses with APIs
+- prototype provided; integratable into use cases associated to databses with CLIs and APIs